The Crosswalk

 Treat MDSAP as your QMS keystone

-MDSAP audit covers AU, BR, CA, JP, US in one go.
-Embed cybersecurity QMS controls (design controls, CAPA, complaint handling) so they pass MDSAP review without rework.
+MDSAP audit covers AU, BR, CA, JP, US in one go, and MDSAP-aligned ISO 13485 evidence now maps 1:1 to the FDA QMSR that took effect Feb 2 2026.
+Embed cybersecurity QMS controls (design controls, CAPA, complaint handling) so they pass MDSAP + QMSR review without rework.